AldoPenaGa/LRT4102-Lab3-ROSEuclidean/README.md

   <p align="justify">
   This is the third laboratory report for the course titled Robotic Systems Design (LRT4102).
 This report will settle a different approach using Euclidean techniques for moving the turtlesim.

-  <br>Universidad de las Américas Puebla (UDLAP) - Guided by proffessor Dr. César Martínez Torres. "https://www.linkedin.com/in/c%C3%A9sar-martinez-torres-617b5347/?originalSubdomain=mx>"
+  <br>Universidad de las Américas Puebla (UDLAP) - Guided by professor Dr. César Martínez Torres. "https://www.linkedin.com/in/c%C3%A9sar-martinez-torres-617b5347/?originalSubdomain=mx>"
   </p>
 </p>
 <be>